-C3.1.6 Standards.
-Manuals and Guideline Documents
+C3.1.6 Standards, Manuals and Guideline Documents

-The standards. manuals and guideline documents to be used in the project are as follows (latest revision to be used as applicable):
+The standards, manuals and guideline documents to be used in the project are as follows (latest revision to be used as applicable): The appointed Consulting Engineer is expected to have working professional knowledge of all the industry related Technical Manuals.

-- TMH 3: Specifications for the Provision of Traffic and Weigh-in-Motion Monitoring Service - TMH 8: Traffic and Axle Load Monitoring Procedures - TMH 9: (Standard Visual Assessment Manual for Pavements) - TMH 13: Network Level Pavement Surveillance Measurements - TMH 14: South African Standard Automatic Traffic Data Collection Formats - TMH 16: South African Traffic Impact and Site Traffic Assessment Manual - TMH 17: South African Trip Data Manual - TMH 19: Manual for the Visual Assessment of Road Structures - Draft TMH 11: Standard Survey Methods - TRH 3: Design and Construction of Surfacing Seals - TRH 4: Structural Design for Flexible Pavements - TRH 8: Design and Use of Hot Mix Asphalts in Pavements - TRH 17: - TRH 26: South African Road Classification and Access Management Manual - SANRAL's Drainage Manual - The Highway Capacity Manual - South African Pavement Engineering Manual (SAPEM) - South African Road Safety Audit Manual (SARSAM) - Current industry best practice - Standard Specifications for Road and Bridge Works: COTO; 2020 or as amended - The Client's relevant proforma documentation for services. sub-services. evaluations. etc. - Any other relevant TMH.
-TRH or other design manual with standards as accepted by the Client as applicable to this project.
+- TMH 3: Specifications for the Provision of Traffic and Weigh-in-Motion Monitoring Service - TMH 8: Traffic and Axle Load Monitoring Procedures - TMH 9: (Standard Visual Assessment Manual for Pavements) - TMH 13: Network Level Pavement Surveillance Measurements - TMH 14: South African Standard Automatic Traffic Data Collection Formats - TMH 16: South African Traffic Impact and Site Traffic Assessment Manual - TMH 17: South African Trip Data Manual - TMH 19: Manual for the Visual Assessment of Road Structures - Draft TMH 11: Standard Survey Methods - TRH 3: Design and Construction of Surfacing Seals - TRH 4: Structural Design for Flexible Pavements - TRH 8: Design and Use of Hot Mix Asphalts in Pavements - TRH 17: Geometric Design of Rural Roads - TRH 24: Upgrading of Unpaved Roads - TRH 26: South African Road Classification and Access Management Manual - SANRAL's Drainage Manual - The Highway Capacity Manual - South African Pavement Engineering Manual (SAPEM) - South African Road Safety Audit Manual (SARSAM) - Current industry best practice - Standard Specifications for Road and Bridge Works: COTO; 2020 or as amended. - The Client's relevant proforma documentation for services, sub-services, evaluations, etc. - Guidelines for the Implementation of Labour-Intensive Infrastructure Projects Under The Expanded Public Works Programme (EPWP) - Any other relevant TMH, TRH or other design manual with standards as accepted by the Client as applicable to this project.

-The style. format and presentation of the documents prepared by the Service Provider shall be in accordance with the requirements of the Client.
+The style, format and presentation of the documents prepared by the Consulting Engineer shall be in accordance with the requirements of the Client.
 The latest versions and editions of these standards shall always be used.

 The above is not an exhaustive list but shall be viewed as being the minimum standards applicable to the project.
-The Service Provider must apply his own knowledge and experience and recommend to the Client other appropriate standards for his consideration.
+The Consulting Engineer must apply his own knowledge and experience and recommend to the Client other appropriate standards for his consideration.